johnkerl/miller/docs6b/docs/reference-verbs.md

 ## cat

-Most useful for format conversions (see :doc:`file-formats`, and concatenating multiple same-schema CSV files to have the same header:
+Most useful for format conversions (see [File Formats](file-formats.md), and concatenating multiple same-schema CSV files to have the same header:

 <pre>
 <b>mlr cat -h</b>